 Uses

-➤ You can also make candies by coating the nuts with sugar.
+➤ Acorns can be consumed when roasted or simply dried. ➤ You can also make candies by coating the nuts with sugar.
 Also, you can pickle them in a salt solution.

 ➤ In the olden days, acorns were a cheaper alternative to coffee beans.
 You can also try making coffee from acorns because you get these nuts for free.

 ➤ Ground acorn flour can be used in breads and cakes.
-In some dishes, it can be used for thickening sauces and gravies.
+In some dishes, it can be used for thickening sauces and gravies. ➤ Acorn oil can be made with the less bitter nuts.
+Some say that its taste is similar to olive oil.

 You can also store these "free" nuts for a long time, while they are raw.
 But that also depends on the type.
 White oak acorns can perish quickly.
 Whereas, the tannins in the red/black oak acorns prevent the attacks of bacteria/fungi, which make them last a lot longer.